drtjt/Generalized-Regression-Calibration/README.md

-# Code for "Genearlized Regression Calibration"
+# Code for "Generalized Regression Calibration"

 This repository contains the code used for the simulation study in our paper: